Giovanni Michelazzi: Life and work

 Born in Rome, he left the capital at an early age to move to Lucca and, later, to Florence, where he graduated in architecture in July 1901.

 Michelazzi is the architect who is responsible for all the major Art Nouveau architecture in Florence, but due to Art Nouveau's extreme unpopularity in the subsequent decades, some of his buildings were demolished in the 1950s and 1960s.
 Only in the last sixty years has his work received scholarly attention, so much so now that critics have given it a prominent place in Italian architecture of the twentieth century.
+Like many Art Nouveau architects, he had a handlebar moustache.

 His appearance as an architect on the Florentine scene dates back to 1902-03 with an intervention of initially little importance but which became highly suggestive of the future direction of his design methods in the Tuscan strand of Art Nouveau.
 It consisted of the addition to a traditional villa located in the nineteenth-century Viale del Poggio Imperiale in Florence of an iron and glass canopy, a new portal, and the complete overhaul of the balcony above, adding concrete uprights that attach to the wall with soft plasticity.
 With this small intervention Michelazzi clearly revealed the origins of his architectural language—that is, the French and Belgian Art Nouveau—with the delicate decorative elements emerging from a firm masonry structure.

 Some stylistic elements that he frequently featured in his work included figures, particularly dragons.
 1911 represented the peak of activity for Michelazzi with the realization of his masterpiece, the Casa-Galleria Vichi with its tall, narrow façade in the center of Florence.
 It was also, however, a turning point for his aesthetic vocabulary away from Art Nouveau, as seen in the Villino Galeotti-Flori from 1914, and continued with the Renaissance-revival style used for the house on via Giovanni Prati in 1915.